Md Shamsul Huda Manik: Career

-In February 2011, seven judges of the Bangladesh High Court threatened to go to strike or resign if Shamsul Huda, and Justice Md Momtazuddin Ahmed were not appointed to the Appellate Division.
+In February 2011, seven judges of the Bangladesh High Court threatened to go on strike or resign if Shamsul Huda and Justice Md Momtazuddin Ahmed were not appointed to the Appellate Division.
 The seven judges were Justice AHM Shamsuddin Chowdhury Manik, Justice Faruque Ahmed, Justice Md Nizamul Huq, Justice Md Abdul Hye, Justice Md Shamsul Huda, Md Momtazuddin Ahmed, and Justice Marzi-ul Huq.
 They had argued that the two judges were harmed by not having their appointment confirmed by the Bangladesh Nationalist Party government.

 In August 2012, Shamsul Huda upheld a High Court order that halted the Hallmark Group's plan to build an industrial park in Savar following a petition by Paribesh Bachao Andolan.

+Huda was the President of the president of Gopalganj District Bar Association.
+He served as the General Secretary of the Gopalganj District Awami League and Chairman of the Gopalganj District Council.

 Personal life and death

 In January 2021, Shamsul Huda filed a general diary with Shahbagh police station against his daughter Tuhin Sultana Topu after she appeared on a Facebook page called Mojar TV and claimed to be destitute.
-His daughter, Shahin Sultana Shanta, had filed an assault case against four police officers including former deputy commissioner of the Dhaka Metropolitan Police Kohinoor Mian for assaulting her in March 2006 during a strike by the opposition Awami League.
+His daughter, Shahin Sultana Shanta, had filed an assault case against four police officers, including former deputy commissioner of the Dhaka Metropolitan Police Kohinoor Mian and DIG Md Mazharul Haque, for assaulting her in March 2006 during a strike by the opposition Awami League.
+She was pregnant at the time and had a miscarriage as a result.
 The case was dismissed in September 2024.

+Death

-Shamsul Huda died on 26 May 2025.
+Huda died on 26 May 2025.